 When to see a doctor

-Albinism is caused by a mutation in one of several genes.
-Each of these genes provides instructions for making one of several proteins involved in the production of melanin.
+Several genes provide instructions for making one of several proteins involved in the production of melanin.
 Melanin is produced by cells called melanocytes, which are found in your skin, hair and eyes.

 Types of albinism

-Social and emotional factors
+Social and emotional challenges

 Some people with albinism may experience discrimination.
 The reactions of other people to those with albinism can often have a negative impact on people with the condition.

-- People with albinism may experience bullying, teasing or probing questions about their appearance, eyewear or visual aid devices.
+People with albinism may experience bullying, teasing or probing questions about their appearance, eyewear or visual aid devices.
 They usually look very different from members of their own families or ethnic groups, so they may feel like outsiders or be treated like outsiders.
 These experiences may contribute to social isolation, poor self-esteem and stress.